1946 United States Senate election in Wisconsin

 The 1946 United States Senate election in Wisconsin was held on November 5, 1946.

 Incumbent Republican U.S. Senator Robert La Follette, Jr. (who had until 1946 been a member of the Progressive Party) narrowly lost the primary election to Joseph McCarthy.
 McCarthy would go on to win the general election against Rep. Howard McMurray of Milwaukee in a landslide.
 McCarthy became the first person other than a La Follette to hold this seat since 1906.

+Background

+Robert M. La Follette Jr. had served as U.S. Senator since the special election held after his father's death.
+He and his brother Philip La Follette came to lead the Wisconsin Progressive Party which became one of the state's major parties, but declined in power by the early 1940s.
+La Follette Jr. would have to merge with one of the main parties in order to win re-election in 1946.

+Henry A. Wallace wrote a letter to La Follette Jr. asking him and the Progressives "with their great tradition of liberal action come home to the party of Roosevelt, rather than return to the party of Hoover."
+However, they chose to join the Republicans, but a minority joined the Democrats.